Frequently asked questions about Coronavirus

 It will be very unlikely that we will be able to process these types of requests at this time due to our volume of workload and prioritising patient care, this is also following advice we have received from local bodies.

-I (OR MY CHILD) HAVE A NEW COUGH OR FEVER BUT I THINK I CAN LOOK AFTER MYSELF, IS THIS OKAY?
+I (OR MY CHILD) HAVE A NEW COUGH, FEVER OR LOSS OF TASTE/SMELL BUT I THINK I CAN LOOK AFTER MYSELF, IS THIS OKAY?

 I (OR MY CHILD) HAVE A NEW COUGH OR A FEVER AND I HAVE A MEDICAL EMERGENCY AND NEED TO CALL AN AMBULANCE, WHAT DO I DO?